danielrippa/winjs-dependency-ls/README.md

   // Resolves to: a:\folder\somewhere\FileB.js
 ```

 A special case in `namespaces.conf` is the `.` namespace.
-It can be used in cases where the filesystem hierarchy root is on another folder than the one where the script is executed.
+It can be used in cases where the filesystem hierarchy root is on another folder that is not the same as the one where the script is executed.

 E.g.